 Make Sure It Is Unique - the last thing that you want is for users to confuse your website with your competitors, so make sure it is unique.
 For example, you might be able to register the domain "YourCityPlumbingServices.com", but it could be easily confused if one of your competitors is already using "YourCityPlumbers.com".

 Make It Memorable And Easy To Type - the ideal situation is that you get a domain name that’s memorable and that’s easily spell.
-It is not good if they ask how to spell it the first time the type it in.
+It is not good if they have to ask how to spell it the first time they type it in.
 And it’s even worse if they ask how to spell it the second time.
-Easy to spell words that are simple are what you should aim for.
+You should aim for simple, easy to spell words.

 The Shorter The Better - keep the name as short as possible.
 With dot-com domain names this has become difficult because so many are already registered.
 You might have to compromise - choose a dot-com with a longer name, or go for a different domain name extension so you can get a shorter name.

-Make It Relevant - if you look at the internet's biggest websites you might think that relevancy is not important.
-Google, eBay and Facebook are all made-up words, while Apple doesn't sell apples, and Amazon has nothing to do with rainforests.
-But remember those brands spend huge sums of money on marketing to become household names.
-For most SMBs, it is more important to get a relevant domain name rather than one that is quirky.
+Make It Relevant - if you look at the Internet's biggest websites, you might think that relevancy is not important.
+Google, eBay and Facebook are all made-up words, while Apple doesn't sell apples, and Amazon has nothing to do with rain-forests.
+But, remember those brands spend huge sums of money on marketing to become household names.
+For most smaller businesses, it is more important to get a relevant domain name rather than one that is quirky.

 Use Hyphens And Numbers Sparingly - avoid hyphens and numbers whenever possible.
 There are several reasons for this.
 Numbers can lead to confusion as to whether you mean "2" or "two".
 Similarly, hyphens are confusing as many people may forget them.
 Both numbers and hyphens are also often used by spammers, which is not a good association to have.